ispstiima/S3CavVineyardDataset/README.md

 National Research Council of Italy (CNR), Institute of Intelligent Systems and Technologies for Advanced Manufacturing (STIIMA), via Amendola 122 D/O, 70126, Bari, Italy

 ## Cite this dataset
-Milella, A., Marani, R., Petitti, A., Reina, G. (2019) In-field high throughput grapevine phenotyping with a consumer-grade depth camera.
+-	Milella, A., Marani, R., Petitti, A., Reina, G. (2019) In-field high throughput grapevine phenotyping with a consumer-grade depth camera.
 Computers and Electronics in Agriculture, 156, 293-306.
+-	Casado-García, A., Heras, J., Milella, A., & Marani, R. (2022).
+Semi-Supervised Deep Learning and Low-Cost Cameras for the Semantic Segmentation of Natural Images in Viticulture.
+Submitted to Precision Agriculture.

 ## References
 1. Marani, R., Milella, A., Petitti, A., & Reina, G. (2021).
 Deep neural networks for grape bunch segmentation in natural images from a consumer-grade camera.
 Precision Agriculture, 22(2), 387-413.
 2. Heras, J., Marani, R., & Milella, A. (2021).
 Semi-supervised semantic segmentation for grape bunch identification in natural images.
 In Precision agriculture’21 (pp. 65-84).
 Wageningen Academic Publishers.
-3. To be completed
+3. Casado-García, A., Heras, J., Milella, A., & Marani, R. (2022).
+Semi-Supervised Deep Learning and Low-Cost Cameras for the Semantic Segmentation of Natural Images in Viticulture.
+Submitted to Precision Agriculture.